Coronavirus COVID-19 Updates

 Our drinking water is safe: The water from your tap is safe from coronavirus (COVID-19).
 It is treated and tested before making its way to your home or business and continues to meet or surpass all state and federal drinking water standards.
 Learn more about the quality and safety of your drinking water.

 Disconnections halted: Customers can rest assured that shutoffs will not occur at this time.
 If you need water service, call 510.668.4200 during normal hours or our after-hours hotline at 510.668.6500.
+Water service will not be interrupted.

 We’ll get through this together and work with our customers once the emergency is behind us.

-ACWD provides high quality water to all customers.
+ACWD provides high-quality water to all customers.
 The water is disinfected before it’s delivered to you, but the water can accumulate in building pipes and become stagnant when businesses were closed or had limited operations during the COVD-19 Shelter-In-Place Order.
 Buildings and large service connections that shut down or significantly reduced water use have an increased risk of Legionella growth in pipes, refrigerators, water heaters, and/or onsite storage tanks, and an increased potential of leaching of lead and copper.

 As the COVID-19 Shelter-in-Place Order is lifted and businesses reopen, it is important for managers and business owners to take action to ensure the water is safe to consume.
 Please reference the following guidance when reopening your business to learn how to remove stagnant water and prepare your building’s plumbing system for consumption.